sourcery-baas/website/index.markdown

 - A message broker.
 Connect your favorite message broker to feed your Sourcery app.
 - A Sourcery Processor.
 Combine and transform streams into new streams.

+### Processors

+Processors take data from streams and allow you to do complex transformations to apply business logic.
+Most of your business rules will live here.

+- Stateless:
+  - Get streams as input and get streams as output.
+- Stateful
+  - Combine streams with "state" to create new streams.

 ### Views

 Views are read representations of your data that you need to perceive.
 A view can be represented as:

 - A HTTP endpoint that you can query to populate your UI.
 Get the data exactly shaped as you need, ready to be exposed.
 - A suscription that will emit events just as the get into any stream.

-### Processors

-Processors take data from streams and allow you to do complex transformations to apply business logic.
-Most of your business rules will leave here.
+  - real-time: get theme from the point the suscription starts
+  - catch-up: listen to all events from certain point in history to rebuild your custom representation

+A view could also be seen as a specital type of processor that creates state.

+For those familiar with Redux, think of views like reducers.

-## Tutorial
+## Example

 As an example we'll consider a very simple online store that we'll help us illustrate how you can use all of Sourcery componetes to build a complete workflow.

 After done we will be able to:

-- Manage a simple product stock.
+- Manage a simple product inventory.
-- Take orders in from a HTTP endpoint, validating available stock.
+- Take orders in from a HTTP endpoint.
+- Validate orders according to inventory.
-- Get a view of ready orders.
+- Get status of order.
-- Emit a webhook notification every time an order gets ready for shipment.